dafny-lang/dafny/docs/_includes/Refinement.md

 ## 24.2.
 Import declarations

-Import declarations are not refined.
+Aliasing import declarations are not refined.
 The result module contains the union of the import declarations from the two input modules.
 There must be no names in common among them.

+Abstract import declarations (declared with `:` instead of `=`, [Section 0](#sec-module-abstraction)) are refined.
+The refinement parent contains the abstract import and the refining module contains a regular aliasing import for the same name.
+Dafny checks that the refining import _adheres_ to the abstract import.

+TODO: Add example?
 ## 24.3.
 Sub-module declarations

 TODO